cgi-eoss/puppet-fstep/README.md

 ### Setup Requirements

-* This module may manage a yum repository for package installation with the parameter `ftep::repo::location`.
+* This module may manage a yum repository for package installation with the parameter `fstep::repo::location`.
 This may be the URL of a hosted repo, or an on-disk path to a static repo (e.g. built with `createrepo`) in the format `file:///path/to/fsteprepo/$releasever/local/$basearch`.
 The latter is useful for standalone `puppet apply` deployments.